Realtime API

 Parameters you can pass when updating a user.

-Properties that are undefined will not be changed.
-To clear / reset a property to the default, pass null.
+will not be changed.
+To clear / reset a property to the default, pass null

-Custom metadata you have set on the user. null = no custom metadata
+Custom metadata you have set on the user.
+This value acts as a patch.
+Remove specific properties by setting them to null

 The user's name which will be displayed on the TalkJS UI